kjblue3/Platformer/README.md

-A simple platformer game in java and python
+A simple platformer game in Java and Python